 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors evaluate and compare cancer cells to normal cells, called grading.
 Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancers.

 Tumor (T): How large is the primary tumor?
 Where is it located?